-As a child I made paper watches and bracelets: I have always made things, seen things, doodled, painted.
+As a child I made paper watches and bracelets: I have always made things, noticed details, doodled, painted.
 My subsequent direction in life stifled this for many years although I made clothing and leather bags and slab-built pots on weekends, and then later spent some time studying painting at Adelaide Central School of Art.
 I also completed my Associate Diploma in Graphic Design.

 I see beauty in the mundane, in the little details that surround us: the network of our day-to-day world.

 There are times for researching and times for following some half-remembered detail – my work has more freedom from not being too tied to reality.

 I am wary of polished perfection – I can appreciate it, but it is not me.
 I like a ‘perfect imperfection’ because for me there is more to the story, more character.
 A different way of seeing always resonates with me.

 If I make a mistake in the process this might inspire a new direction, which is wonderful.
 Accidents should not be ignored.

 More than anything I enjoy the process of creating and making.
 It nourishes me and pushes me along – I am at home, totally immersed in the process when I make.